InabaTatsuro/papers/README.md

 - Not good performance

 ### Symbolic Music Understanding
+Impact of time and note duration tokenizations on deep learning symbolic music modeling [ISMIR23, [#48](https://github.com/InabaTatsuro/papers/issues/48)]
+- analyze the common tokenization methods and especially experiment with time and note duration representations
+- demonstrate that explicit information leads to better results depending on the tasks

 Multimodal Multifaceted Music Emotion Recognition Based on Self-Attentive Fusion of Psychology-Inspired Symbolic and Acoustic Features[APSIPA23, [#43](https://github.com/InabaTatsuro/papers/issues/43)]
 - Multimodal multifaceted MER method that uses features from MIDI and audio data based on musical psychology.
 - Self-attention mechanism can learn the complicated relationships between different features and fuse the